budzyn0/delta-green-book-style/README.md

 The contents of this system are licensed under the terms of the MIT license, excepting those elements that are components of the Delta Green intellectual property.

+This module is created for use with the Delta Green roleplaying game and Foundry VTT.
+Please respect the intellectual property of both.

 ## Features

 ### Visual Design